 Move file to another directory

-This is an example of how to create a technical support file and transfer the file to an SCP server:
+This is an example of how to generate a tech-support bundle with NFVIS 3.9.1 or later and transfer it to an SCP server:

-The USB drive must be formatted with FAT32 of exFAT file system prior to connected to NFVIS.
+Note: The USB drive must be formatted with FAT32 of exFAT file system prior to being connected to NFVIS.